 Source: PerfectlyRawesome.com (this website is fantastic)

-When I feed my dogs duck frames (75% bone), I offset that high bone amount with more muscle and organ meat and over time, the bone content reduces to 10% of their diet.
+When I feed duck frames (75% bone) to my dogs, I offset that high bone amount with more muscle and organ meat and over time, the bone content reduces to 10% of their diet.
 And if I miss a co-op order or forget to thaw duck, then I have ground eggshells to tied me over.